Duncanson Program

 Ayana Ross, visual artist

-The Taft Museum of Art has selected visual artist Ayana Ross as the 2026 Duncanson Artist-in-Residence.
+The Taft Museum of Art selected visual artist Ayana Ross as the 2026 Duncanson Artist-in-Residence.
 The award-winning residency is known for its competitive application and review process, with the 40th anniversary signifying exceptional significance to the program’s long-standing mission of elevating the profile of contemporary artists across a variety of disciplines.
-Ross’ residency will include an exhibition of her work as well as engagement with the community, leading public programs, teaching workshops, and visiting schools across Greater Cincinnati in spring 2026.
+Ross’ residency included an exhibition of her work as well as engagement with the community, leading public programs, teaching workshops, and visiting schools across Greater Cincinnati.

 40 Years of Impact